Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 Damn Rodrigo, you nailed it.

 I truly worry for this generation and not because they’re ‘less resilient’ than previous ones like so many seem to point and say.
 But because the pressure is stronger than ever, and the blame is on the kids who are born into a society that hasn’t existed without mass social media presence, of nearly literally everyone.
+They don’t know life without it.
+And moreso, through us their whole ife is on there before they even have the autonomy to choose so.

 Comparison is killing me slowly.